-In terms of overall gaming performance, the Intel Pentium G2030 3.0GHz is marginally better than the AMD Phenom II X4 905e when it comes to running the latest games.
+In terms of overall gaming performance, the AMD Phenom II X4 905e is very slightly better than the Intel Pentium G2030 3.0GHz when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 The Pentium G2030 3.0GHz was released over three years more recently than the Phenom II X4, and so the Pentium G2030 3.0GHz is likely to have far better levels of support, and will be much more optimized and ultimately superior to the Phenom II X4 when running the latest games.